Japan core machinery orders fall more than forecast in sign of economic fragility

-TOKYO Japan's core machinery orders fell more than expected in April, casting doubt on the strength of companies' capital spending and
+TOKYO (Reuters) - Japan's core machinery orders fell more than expected in April, casting doubt on the strength of companies' capital spending and

 adding to concerns about the country's fragile economic recovery.